venuswku/CoastSnap/README.md

-# Guide for Modifiying CoastSnap Website
+# Guide for Modifiying CoastSnap in Santa Cruz Website
 Please document anything that you contributed here!
 It helps current and future contributors of this website.
 Feel free to email vwku@ucsc.edu or venuswku@gmail.com if you have any questions!
 I'm always happy to talk with people who are interested/working on bringing CoastSnap to Santa Cruz. 😊